 The heart breaking anniversary of the passing of a much loved young man who took his own life has marked the first steps towards starting a Suicide Support Centre in our town.

-“That, for me signalled enough.
+She said: “That, for me signalled enough.
 Something has to be done.
 We need to support our vulnerable young adults.
 There are not enough resources, they have nowhere to go, they don’t know how to control their feelings, or even what to do with them.
 It’s time that changed.
 They need to know it’s ok not to be ok.”

 Samuel, known as Sammy, was the much loved son of Samantha and Christian and brother of Gemma and Jordan.